Cynsar-Capital/cynsar-capital-web/content/pages/index.md

     subtitle: ''
     items:
       - type: FeaturedItem
-        title: Fund with a vision
+        title: Fund with a visio
         actions:
           - type: Button
             label: Learn more